 What is the scientific question you are addressing?

+Does aquatic biota have the potential to respond the speed and magnitude of warming waters in a changing climate?
+Here we specifically experimentally explore how cold water salmonid embryos from different species and populations respond to increasing temperature both in term of survival, phenology and size of larvae.

 We address the question, how do elevated water temperatures impact coregonine embryogenesis within- and among-species?
 We estimate the reaction norms across an incubation temperature gradient in conspecific and congeneric coregonines, identify alternative temperature adaption strategies for coregonines, and argue the importance of using standardized protocols for long-term comparisons.

 What is/are the key finding(s) that answers this question?

-1) Coregonine embryos had contrasting trait responses to temperature within- and among-species; 2) female and male effects controlled a portion of offspring trait phenotypes; 3) few experimental studies use standardized protocols during incubation; and consequently 4) our prior understanding of how coregonines have adapted to water temperatures is not reproducible.
+1) Coregonine embryos had contrasting trait responses to temperature within- and among-species; 2) female and male effects controlled a portion of offspring trait phenotypes; 3) few experimental studies use standardized protocols during incubation; and consequently 3) our results provide a reproducible reference point for embryo temperature responses from climate change.
+4) a more general result would be great (what’s new for the scientific community?
+Almost sure Jason could find the take home message!)

 Why is this work important and timely?